jhpyle/docassemble/_docs/docker.md

 `docassemble.webapp.install_certs` module before starting the web server.

-If you are using [S3], this module will copy the files from the `certs/` prefix in your bucket to `/etc/ssl/docassemble`.
-You can use the [S3 Console] to create a folder called `certs` and upload your certificate files into that folder.
+If you are using [S3] or [Azure blob storage], this module will copy the files from the `certs/` prefix in your bucket/container to `/etc/ssl/docassemble`.
+You can use the [S3 Console] or the [Azure Portal] to create a folder called `certs` and upload your certificate files into that folder.

-If you are not using [S3], the `docassemble.webapp.install_certs` module will copy the files from `/usr/share/docassemble/certs` to `/etc/ssl/docassemble`.
+If you are not using [S3] or [Azure blob storage], the `docassemble.webapp.install_certs` module will copy the files from `/usr/share/docassemble/certs` to `/etc/ssl/docassemble`.

 There are two ways that you can put your own certificate files into the `/usr/share/docassemble/certs` directory.
 The first way is to